Coordinated Disclosure · VU#487875

 Detection Guidance

-• API Management gateway logs: review for unauthenticated 2xx responses on the endpoint patterns listed in CVE-2026-TBD-002.
+• API Management gateway logs: review for unauthenticated 2xx responses on the endpoint patterns listed under CVE-2026-57474.

 • Keycloak administrative console access logs: review for sessions originating from non-administrative networks during the exposure window.